PPO or HMO? When it comes to Medicare Advantage, the terms can get a little complicated. Here is our guide to understanding your options.

 Someone who doesn’t want to have to go through a primary care provider is more likely to want to choose a PPO.
 Additionally, someone who wants more control over selecting doctors, specialists and other providers would enjoy the freedom a PPO provides.
 Someone who travels often is most likely to want a PPO as well, since generally HMO providers are bounded by geographic location.
 Someone who already has a doctor they like and wants to keep this provider can also benefit from enrolling in a PPO plan if that doctor is not in-network for any local HMO options.

-What is the difference in cost like?
+PPO or HMO cost: what is the difference in cost like?

 Compared to an HMO plan, a PPO plan may often have higher monthly premiums, higher copayments when accessing care and more out-of-pocket costs in general.
 If you do have a PPO, you can save some money by choosing to use in-network providers and services whenever possible.
 However, in general receiving care from in-network providers at an HMO will be the lower-cost option.